 Parties making claims against us may seek and obtain injunctive or other equitable relief, which could effectively block our ability to further develop and commercialize AKB-9778 or other product candidates.
 If any third-party patents were held by a court of competent jurisdiction to cover the manufacturing process of any of our product candidates, any molecules formed during the manufacturing process or any final product itself, then the holders of any such patents may be able to block our ability to commercialize such product candidate unless we obtained a license under the applicable patents, or until such patents expire or they are finally determined to be held invalid or unenforceable.
 Similarly, if any third-party patent were held by a court of competent jurisdiction to cover aspects of our formulations, processes for manufacture or our intended methods of use, then the holders of any such patent may be able to block or impair our ability to develop and commercialize the applicable product candidate unless we obtained a license or until such patent expires or is finally determined to be held invalid or unenforceable.
-Ve may also elect to enter into a license in order to settle litigation or in order to resolve disputes prior to litigation.
+We may also elect to enter into a license in order to settle litigation or in order to resolve disputes prior to litigation.
 Furthermore, even in the absence of litigation, we may need to acquire or obtain licenses from third parties to advance our research or allow commercialization of our product candidates, and there can be no assurance that we will be able to do so on commercially reasonable terms or at all.

 Additionally, we may in the future from time to time collaborate with academic institutions to accelerate our preclinical research or development under written agreements with these institutions.
 In certain cases, these institutions may provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration.
 Regardless of such option, we may be unable to negotiate a license within the specified timeframe or under terms that are acceptable to us.
 If we are unable to do so, the institution may offer the intellectual property rights to others, potentially blocking our ability to pursue our program.
-The institution also may only offer a nonexclusive license, providing an opportunity for competitors to license intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.
+The institution also may only offer a nonexclusive license, providing an opportunity for competitors to license intellectual property important to us.
+If we are unable to successfully obtain rights to required third-party intellectual property or to maintain the existing intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.
 The academic institutions, or our collaborators at those institutions, also may violate the terms of our agreements with them.
 For example, a collaborator could use proprietary knowledge based on the collaboration to compete with us.
 These violations may result in litigation, which can be costly and may impact our ability to use resources for product development or other necessary functions.